Aliases for GNAT1 Gene

 GeneCards Summary for GNAT1 Gene

 GNAT1 (G Protein Subunit Alpha Transducin 1) is a Protein Coding gene.
 Diseases associated with GNAT1 include Night Blindness, Congenital Stationary, Autosomal Dominant 3 and Night Blindness, Congenital Stationary, Type 1G.
-Among its related pathways are Phospholipase-C Pathway and Phototransduction.
+Among its related pathways are Phototransduction and Phospholipase-C Pathway.
 GO annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is GNAT2.